Advice from Departments

 What would you tell a first-year student about Geology?

-Geology is the ultimate interdisciplinary science, in that geologists use knowledge of chemistry, physics, mathematics and modern biology to understand the history of the entire planet.
+Geology is the ultimate interdisciplinary science, in that geologists use knowledge of chemistry, physics, mathematics and biology to understand the history of the entire planet.
 Geologists are charged with locating virtually all non-biological resources on Earth, and are also at the forefront of understanding and mitigating the environmental impacts of human activities.
 They are also foremost among the scientists studying the other planetary bodies of our solar system.
 Through classroom study, hands-on research experience, and internships, Colby geology majors are prepared to enter this exciting world either as beginning professionals or exceptionally well-prepared graduate students.

 What majors/minors/concentrations can students pursue in your department/program?